choldgraf/choldgraf.github.io/content/2018/2018-12-05-free-labor-partners.md

 * Do you have regular, open channels of communication with those open communities?
 * Do these behaviors scale with the amount of value you derive from open communities?

 If you answered "no" to these questions, then you're probably exploiting the open community.
 You should stop that!

+However, avoiding this kind of one-way relationship with the open source community is complex and requires some new efforts and thinking from both sides of the equation.
-The rest of this post are a few ideas on how projects, as well as organizations, can improve this relationship.
+The rest of this post includes a few ideas on how open projects, as well as organizations, can improve this relationship.

 ## How can open communities encourage organizations to be good citizens